All-optical programming of polarization singularities in a photonic-crystal laser: Results

 \subsection{Reconfigurable singularities}

-To illustrate that the far-field singularity texture can be programmed on demand, we shaped the pump into two Gaussian spots separated by a distance $L$, forming a diatomic photonic “molecule’’ [Fig.~\ref{fig:5}(a)].
+As indicated by Eq.~(\ref{eq:monopolar_farfield_realspace}), polarization singularities arise at spatial locations where $\nabla F(\vec r_\parallel)=0$, that is, at the critical points of the envelope function.
+This relation provides a direct pathway for dynamic tailoring the spatial distribution of singularities by shaping the pump-defined envelope.
+To illustrate this principle, we patterned the pump into two Gaussian spots separated by a distance $L$, forming a diatomic photonic “molecule’’ [Fig.~\ref{fig:5}(a)].
 Each pump spot defines an optically induced trap that plays the role of an “atom,” while their overlap enables tunnel-like coupling controlled by $L$.
-The pump waist was fixed to $\sigma=3.25\mu$m, and the device was driven above the threshold into the lasing regime.
+The pump waist was fixed to $\sigma=3.25\,\mu$m, and the device was driven above threshold into the lasing regime.

 The measured energy–momentum dispersions for decreasing $L$ are shown in Fig.~\ref{fig:5}(b).
 For large separations (top row), only a single trapped-state branch is visible, corresponding to two nearly independent localized states.
 As $L$ decreases, coupling between the traps increases and the lasing mode splits into antibonding (AB) and bonding (B) branches, analogous to the molecular eigenstates of a double-well potential~\cite{AtkinsFriedman_MQM_5ed}.
-The dependence of their energies on $L$ is plotted in Fig.~\ref{fig:5}(c) and agrees quantitatively with the effective-mass Schrödinger model for a two-well potential $V(x,y)=V_0\!\left[e^{-(x^{2}+(y-L/2)^2)/\sigma^2}+e^{-(x^2+(y+L/2)^2)/\sigma^2}\right]$, using $V_0$ obtained from the method discussed for a single spot.
+The dependence of their energies on $L$ is plotted in Fig.~\ref{fig:5}(c) and agrees quantitatively with the effective-mass Schrödinger model for a two-well potential $V(x,y)=V_0\!\left[e^{-((x-L/2)^2+y^2)/\sigma^2}+e^{-((x+L/2)^2+y^2)/\sigma^2}\right]$, using $V_0$ obtained from the method discussed for a single spot.
 This establishes that the lasing branches correspond to the B and AB envelope eigenstates of pump-induced potential landscape.